How Do Girls Benefit From Single-Sex Education?

 St. Mary's School, Raleigh, North Carolina sums it up beautifully: "SMS offers a comprehensive range of opportunities enabling girls to compete in college and today's global economy."
 Don't we all want to prepare our daughters to compete and be successful in college and in their careers both at home and globally?

-Earlier I chose Hillary Clinton, Indira Noovi and Drew Faust deliberately.
+Earlier, I chose Hillary Clinton, Indira Noovi and Drew Faust deliberately.
 They are distinguished leaders in their professions.
-That's another thing which a girls' school incorporates into its approach to educating girls: leadership.
+That's another thing a girls' school incorporates into its approach to educating girls: leadership.
 No, there is not AP course in leadership, is there?
 Yet that is the attribute which needs to be shaped and molded at a young age.
 A girls' school does that.
 How?
 Be developing skills and confidence in dozens of ways both in the classroom, on the playing field and in extracurricular activities.
 The secret is that in a boarding school situation your daughter is exposed to all this positive energy and reinforcement continually.
 That's a good thing.

 Girls' schools understand how girls process information.

 Girls' schools understand the way girls learn.
-They create an environment in which girls are constantly exposed to positive examples of what they can be.
+They create an environment where girls are constantly exposed to positive examples of what they can be.
 Furthermore, they are shown the path to those goals.
 Nothing is left to chance.
 Girls' schools know that success doesn't just happen.
 That success occurs in a long series of small steps over time.
 The end result is a high school graduate who knows what she wants and how to get there.
-This short video explains what is is like to attend a girls school.

 "In 1906, Lucy Madeira founded her school with the belief that it is our duty and privilege to help young women to understand their changing world and to have the confidence to live lives of their own making, their own passions, their own dreams."

-Girls schools offer personal attention, nurturing and encouragement.
+Girls' schools offer personal attention, nurturing, and encouragement.

 Miss Porter's School, Farmington, Connecticut puts it so well: "Porter's is for smart, strong, and creative girls who want to become young women who are prepared to lead with conviction and courage."